 - Review the offset categorization dropdown (relevant to only Amazon, Venmo & Paypal imports)

-- Check the “Filter transactions after import” checkbox if you’d like to show only newly imported uncategorized rows after importing (optional)
+- Check the “Filter transactions after import” checkbox if you’d like to show only newly imported uncategorized rows after importing (optional) (You can turn the filter off after review)

 - Review and click “Add to Transactions”